-Looking for a solution to weld your machined aluminium cold plates?
+Looking for a solution to weld your liquid aluminium cold plates?

 Here is the recommended welding technique: FSW welding

-Welding a machined cold plate by FSW has several advantages:
+Welding a liquid cold plate by FSW has several advantages:

 - Lower cost: replacing electron beam welding (EBW) or vacuum brazing,

 - Easier to use than EBW or vacuum brazing.

 In order for the welding to be effective and efficient, several points must be taken into account: